 the top innovators in Middle Eastern perfumery packaging […]

 How are new perfumes made?
 What are the stages in the process?
-Establish the target market Establish the concept Sketch the concept Make 3D model of the bottle Make 3D printing mock up Final animation render presentation to show how it looks Make moulds ready for plastics and bottle Make pre production samples If you found this interesting, you may enjoy our article about the new product development process and what comes first: https://anisha.agency/what-comes-first-perfume-or-packaging/ […]
+Establish the target market Establish the concept Sketch the concept Make 3D model of the bottle Make 3D printing mock up Final animation render presentation to show how it looks Make moulds ready for plastics and bottle Make pre production samples This short video will show you the stages of perfume design and development.
+Here we show the creative process and also the technical problems solved by our team at Anisha.
+For a deeper understanding of perfume design and creation, why not read our article .
+This will explain all the considerations – from design to filling, pricing and distributing your perfume. […]

 How can we afford to innovate in a recession?